 From late afternoon into the early evening, this event signals that the fall season is upon us and is a wonderful way to kick off seasonal activities, festivities and the holidays with friends.

-Wineries and Breweries will welcome attendees as they would at their individual tasting rooms or bars.
+Wineries and Breweries welcomed attendees as they would at their individual tasting rooms or bars.

-Visitors can purchase a glass or bottle to enjoy as they relax listening to music.
+Visitors could purchase a glass or bottle to enjoy as they relaxed listening to music.

-Besides the wine, beer and "A Taste of Hayesville" tables, popcorn and soft drinks will be available for purchase.
-Water will be available courtesy of Miller Well Drilling.
+Besides the wine, beer and "A Taste of Hayesville" tables, popcorn and soft drinks were available for purchase and water was available courtesy of Miller Well Drilling.

 2019 BREWERY PARTICIPANTS

-A new addition to the event this year is Wehrloom Meadery from Robbinsville, NC.
+A new addition to the event this year was Wehrloom Meadery from Robbinsville, NC.
 Mead is neither beer nor wine although it is often referred to as honey wine.
 This alcoholic beverage was produced throughtout "ancient" Europe, Africa and Asia.
 Mead has been found in Pharoh's tombs and is the "stuff of legend" in Norse mythology.
 Many old scripts from around the world reference mead.
-There has been a resurgence in interest so now you have an opportunity to try some.
-Enjoy!
-For more information visit their website.
+There has been a resurgence in interest so for more information visit their website.

-A late addition Corks and Cups will showcase their wine bottle & wine glass holders, cheese slicers/servers and other host/hostess party pieces, all handmade of fine hardwoods.
+Corks and Cups showcased their wine bottle & wine glass holders, cheese slicers/servers and other host/hostess party pieces, all handmade of fine hardwoods.